- We advise you to exercise a high degree of caution in Sierra Leone because of the risk of criminal activity and civil unrest.

 Bogus internet friendship, dating and marriage schemes are operating from some African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual friendship develops, the Australian citizen may be asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners may be lured to Africa to meet their friend or prospective marriage partner and can become victims of crime including kidnapping, assault and robbery.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas.
 The economy in Sierra Leone is predominately cash-based.
 Credit cards and opportunities to use travellers' cheques are limited.
 There are limited numbers of ATMs in Freetown.
+Consult with your bank to find out whether your ATM card will work in Sierra Leone.
 All foreign exchange transactions should be done through banks and official exchange offices.
 Euros and US dollars are the easiest foreign currencies to exchange.
-Consult with your bank to find out the most appropriate currency to carry and whether your ATM card will work in Sierra Leone.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.